 What Responsible Travel doesn’t promote, and why

-At Responsible Travel, we are always responding to information from customers, members and our own staff about activities or attractions that may not be as ethical as they first appear.
-There are some attractions – such as captive dolphin shows – that we have never promoted, and others – such as Pinnawala Elephant Orphanage – that we have removed from our site following discussions with our members and NGOs.
+At Responsible Travel, we are always responding to information from customers, members, our own staff, activist friends and academics about activities or attractions.
+There are some attractions – such as captive dolphin shows – that we have never promoted, and others that we have removed from our site following discussions with our members and NGOs.
 Other activities – such as elephant trekking – were real ethical minefields, but again, we spoke to local experts, animal welfare charities and travel companies to help us decide on our stance.

 We’d like to remind our members and inform future members about our policies – to explain what we do and don’t promote, and the reasons behind this.
 We’d also strongly encourage other vacation companies to look at their own policies and read up on whether the wildlife attractions or volunteer placements they are selling are genuinely responsible and not causing harm to wildlife or local people.
 And if you are not sure – the good news is we’ve done most of the hard work in getting opinions from marine conservationists, animal welfare charities, local tour operators and child protection experts – and we are happy to share the results of this research with you, to help you decide what to promote on your own trips – and what not to.